TobitSoftware/chayns-template-esnext-react/README.md

 If you're a chayns® manager you can switch to the specific mode and a PersonFinder will get visible.<br>
 Using this PersonFinder you can select users which then will be appended to the user list.

-This template will help you getting started with building Tapps for your chayns®-Website with React and ES2015.
+This template will help you getting started with building Tapps for your chayns®-Website with React and ES.Next.
 First of all you have to make sure, that you have the latest version of [node.js][1] installed.

 Development
 -------------